 Public Call for Non-Renewal

-In our commitment to help ensure charter schools are a high-quality school choice option for students and families, we created an accountability framework and minimum criteria for charter school renewal.
-As charter schools come up for renewal every five years, this framework allows us to support high-performing schools and advocate for the non-renewal of chronically underperforming schools that do not deliver for students.
+CCSA's Accountability Framework and Minimum Criteria for Renewal guides our advocacy efforts for renewing and replicating schools.
+As charter schools come up for renewal every five years, this framework allows us to support high-performing schools and advocate for the non-renewal of chronically underperforming schools that do not deliver academic results for students.

 We applaud the many charter schools that are among the highest-performing schools in the state.
 However, we believe that a small number of chronically underperforming charter schools threatens the overall success of the broader charter school movement.
 CCSA publicly called for the nonrenewal of charter schools that were not meeting our minimum criteria for renewal for the first time in 2011.